bent10/glob-reader/readme.md

 • `Optional` **dry**: `boolean`

-If `true`, it will not read the file contents and stat, also it will not prevent write and delete method.
+If `true`, it will not read the file contents and stat, also it will prevent write and delete method.

 **`default`** false